JavaScript resolvers overview

 AWS AppSync lets you respond to GraphQL requests by performing operations on your data sources.
 For each GraphQL field you wish to run a query, mutation, or subscription on, a resolver must be attached.
-Each resolver is configured with one or more functions that communicate with data sources.

 Resolvers are the connectors between GraphQL and a data source.
 They tell AWS AppSync how to translate an

-incoming GraphQL request into instructions for your backend data source, and how to translate the response from
+incoming GraphQL request into instructions for your backend data source and how to translate the response from

-runtime, see JavaScript runtime features for resolvers and
+runtime, see JavaScript runtime

 Anatomy of a JavaScript pipeline resolver

 A pipeline resolver is composed of code that defines a request and response handler and a list of functions.
 Each function has a request and response handler that it executes against a data source.
 As a pipeline resolver delegates runs to a list of functions, it is therefore not linked to any data source.
-Unit resolvers (written in VTL) and functions are primitives that execute operation against data sources.
+Unit resolvers and functions are primitives that execute operation against data sources.

 Pipeline resolver request handler